harivansh-b/Tetris-Game/README.md

 **Instructions for executing the game:**

-• Compiler the project (Ensure the all files in the src is compiled).
+• Compile the project (Ensure the all files in the src is compiled).

-• After compiling, execute the MainFrame class to launch the game.
+• After compiling, execute the App class in Game folder to launch the game.

 • After the successful launch you will find the open page.